grrrian/cordova-plugin-fcm/README.md

 :warning: It's highly recommended to use REST API to send push notifications because Firebase console does not have all the functionalities. **Pay attention to the payload example in order to use the plugin properly**.
 You can also test your notifications with the free testing server: https://cordova-plugin-fcm.appspot.com

+#### How it works
+Send a push notification to a single device or topic.
+- 1.a Application is in foreground:
+ - The user receives the notification data in the JavaScript callback without notification alert message (this is the normal behaviour of mobile push notifications).
+- 1.b Application is in background:
+ - The user receives the notification message in its device notification bar.
+ - The user taps the notification and the application is opened.
+ - The user receives the notification data in the JavaScript callback.

 #### Get token

 ```javascript